Prashantsingh-97/youtube-clone/README.md

 After visitng website through github pages please click on Youtube Logo to begin.

+# About Project

+This project is made using React18 and routes are managed by react-router-dom while styling has been done using TailwindCSS.

+Videos and other data is fetched using the help of [Rapid API](https://rapidapi.com/Glavier/api/youtube138/).

+For products it uses a custom fetch hook to fetch all the products from API provided by JAD.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).